 The developments coincide with news out of France, where the nation’s highest court on Wednesday upheld a conviction against former President Nicolas Sarkozy, further proving that accountability against former heads of state is possible.

-But there’s another dimension to this that’s especially relevant in the United States.
+But there’s another dimension to this that’s especially relevant in the U.S.

-Bolsonaro committed a specific kind of crime: He lost his re-election bid in Brazil a few years ago, at which point he plotted against his government and orchestrated Jan.
-6-style violence as part of a bid to hold onto office in spite of the will of the voters.
+Bolsonaro committed a specific kind of crime: He lost his reelection bid in Brazil a few years ago, at which point he plotted against his government and orchestrated Jan.
+6-style violence as part of a bid to hold onto office despite the will of the voters.

 He was charged and found guilty, becoming the first former president in the country’s history to be convicted for attacking democracy.